Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini: Italian versions

 The song was adapted into Italian under the title "Pezzettini di Bikini" by Giancarlo Testoni and recorded by Dalida in 1960.
 Then, it was recorded by Marino Marini.

 French versions

 The song was adapted into French under the title "Itsy bitsy petit bikini" by André Salvet and Lucien Morisse.
 The French version was recorded in 1960 first by Dalida and then by Johnny Hallyday and Richard Anthony.
 Sales of all three French versions, as well as Brian Hyland's English version, were combined and reached number one in Wallonia (French-speaking Belgium), charting for nine months from September 1, 1960, to May 1, 1961.

-A version by the animated character Funny Bear also reached the top 30 in France in 2007.
+A version by the animated character Funny Bear also reached number 13 in the top 30 in France in 2007, which made it Funny Bear's third most successful French single.

 Richard Anthony's version of "Itsy bitsy petit bikini" appears in the 2006 film A Good Year.